ilovegaming42069/FSMOptional/README.md

 S = s̅0s1 + PD̅ + s̅0P + s̅1P

 ## 4. Simulate the system in C with the equation that you just derived
+In the code i made, the state on the FSM starts at the doors closed (00) state.